 Accommodation: Where to Stay in Greenville, near Caesars Head State Park

 10 Greenville Zoo

 If you're in upstate South Carolina (perhaps checking out Caesars Head State Park), swing by the Greenville Zoo to meet exotic and North American animal species.
 Elephants, monkeys, leopards, and toucans have a home at the zoo.
-Special features offer educational opportunities, family adventures and programs, and overnight stays.
+Special features include family adventures and programs, as well as overnight stays.

 Address: 150 Cleveland Park Drive, Greenville, South Carolina